usnistgov/ARIAC/docs/tutorials/tutorial_7.rst

         git checkout tutorial_7

-This tutorial shows how to move the robots through service calls with the following steps:
+This tutorial shows how to move the robots through service calls using the following steps:

   - Create a C++ class for interfacing with MoveIt (:inline-file:`src/robot_commander.cpp`).